Laser Therapy at Irondequoit Animal Hospital

 Laser therapy is frequently used in conjunction with other therapy forms, including pain medications, chiropractic adjustments, massage, and electrotherapy.
 Laser therapy is also used following surgery and dental procedures.

 Laser therapy is a sterile, pain-free, surgery-free, drug-free treatment option if your pet is feeling pain, has inflammation, or has a wound.
 The laser is used to treat a variety of problems, including:

 - Sprains, strains & fractures

 - Hip dysplasia

 - Urinary tract disease

 There are numerous documented benefits of therapeutic laser including: pain relief, inflammation reduction, acceleration of tissue healing, improved blood circulation, reduction in fibrous (scar) tissue formation, improved nerve function, acceleration of wound healing, and stimulation of acupuncture points.
 All of these benefits are provided without any negative side effects.

-You might see a change in activity when your pet comes home.
-For some it might be increased activity and others may be more relaxed.
+Afterward, you might see a change in activity when your pet comes home.
+For some, it might be increased activity, and others may be more relaxed.
 This is due to the pain relief and reduction in inflammation.